anhr/customController/README.md

 <script type="text/javascript" src="customcontrollers.js"></script>
 ```

-No you can use customcontrollers object for access to two custom controllers:
+Now you can use customcontrollers object for access to two custom controllers:

 ```
 customcontrollers.KnobController - class KnobController.